-FRIDAY, JUNE 21 - A historic instrument on Ending Violence and Harassment in the World of Work has been adopted (the vote: 439 for, 7 against, 30 abstain) at the 108th session of the International Labour Conference (ILC) in Geneva.
-This marks a significant victory for informal workers—especially women—whose organizations advocated tirelessly to ensure ILO Convention 190 can protect some of the world’s most vulnerable workers.
+FRIDAY, JUNE 21 - An instrument on Ending Violence and Harassment in the World of Work has been adopted at the 108th session of the International Labour Conference (ILC) in Geneva.
+This is a significant victory for informal workers—especially women—whose organizations advocated tirelessly to ensure ILO Convention 190 can protect some of the world’s most vulnerable workers.
 Read WIEGO's press release

 WIEGO's delegation at the ILC included networks of informal workers who advocated for a convention that addresses violence and harassment issues for informal workers.